leangjia/blender_docs/manual/editors/timeline.rst

       Timeline Auto Keyframe.

    The record button enables *Auto Keyframe*:
-   It will add and/or replace existing keyframes for the active object when you transform it in the 3D View.
+   It will add and/or replace existing keyframes for the active object when you transform it in the 3D Viewport.

-   For example, when enabled, first set the *Playhead* to the desired frame, then move an object in the 3D View, or set a new value for a property in the UI.
+   For example, when enabled, first set the *Playhead* to the desired frame, then move an object in the 3D Viewport, or set a new value for a property in the UI.

    When you set a new value for the properties, Blender will add keyframes on the current frame for the transform properties.